What is ceramic coating?

 Hot Sauce is perfectly safe for use on professionally applied ceramic coatings.
 Those coatings are designed to hold up against extremely strong chemicals, and Hot Sauce is incredibly mild.
 One benefit of ceramic coatings is that detailing becomes very easy.
 After a long day of fun on the water, a quick mist and wipe of Hot Sauce is all that’s needed to maintain the coated surface.

-I just got a ceramic coat, how do I apply Hot Sauce?
+I just got a ceramic coating.
+How do I remove water spots with Hot Sauce?

 If you’ve been using Hot Sauce for years but just had your boat ceramic coated, we suggest that you apply about ½ the product as you would prior to the coating.
 Since water spots, grime, and surface contaminants don’t etch into the surface, cleanup should be very easy with just a small amount of Hot Sauce.
 Depending on the severity of the water spots, you may even be able to apply a few sprays of Hot Sauce on a towel and wipe down vs spraying directly onto the surface.